sjev/espro/README.md

 > **Status:** Early prototype.
 Core registry and scanning work.
 Feedback and co-developers welcome.

+## Who this is for (and who it is not)

+ESPro is for ESPHome / Home Assistant users who:
+- Run more than a handful of devices
+- Care about long-term maintainability and stability
+- Think in terms of infrastructure as code (versioned config, reproducibility)

+It is not for:
+- Plug-and-play smart home users
+- People who prefer GUIs over CLI tools

 ## The Problem

 In ESPHome and Home Assistant, device identity is tied to hardware identifiers (for example MAC address or mDNS name).
 When hardware fails and is replaced, Home Assistant discovers a *new* device and creates new entities.
 Automations, dashboards, and entity references usually need to be fixed by hand.